Principal Investigator

 Postdoctoral Associates

-L.E.A.D.S invites qualified individuals holding a Ph.D. to apply for an open postdoctoral position focussed on battery systems modeling efforts.
+L.E.A.D.S. invites qualified individuals holding a Ph.D. to apply for an open postdoctoral position focused on battery systems modeling efforts.
 Anticipated responsibilities include 1) assisting the construction of the L.E.A.D.S experimental facilities and the development of operating processes for students, 2) leading experimental test campaigns to characterize battery cells and modules, 3) simulating both nominal and failure state operating loads of all/hybrid/parallel electric aircraft powertrains simulations to inform future aircraft certification and 4) develop a computational to validate experimental data and accelerate data mining.

 Candidates are expected to be self-motivated and able to work independently and as an integral team member.
 The postdoctoral appointment will entail performing research, mentoring students, and helping with project management and fundraising activities, including presentations to sponsors and the preparation of proposals.
 Strong oral and written skills are essential, as evidenced by refereed journal publications and conference presentations.